Demi-urge/menace_sandbox/docs/self_test_service.md

 Set `SELF_TEST_DISCOVER_ORPHANS=1` or pass `--discover-orphans` to scan the repository automatically.
 The discovered modules are saved to the same file and appended to the test queue on the next run.
 Use `--refresh-orphans` to force a new scan when the list already exists.
+Enable recursive discovery with `SELF_TEST_RECURSIVE_ORPHANS=1` or `--recursive-orphans` so that dependent modules are added when an orphan imports other files.

 ## Automatic Orphan Detection